-- Wireless communication between two points is established with the use of a transmitter and a receiver. - The transmitter generates electrical oscillations at a radio frequency. - The receiver detects these oscillations and transforms them into sounds or images. - When two transmitters use the same frequency, they may interfere.
+- Wireless communication between two points is established with the use of a transmitter and a receiver. - The transmitter generates electrical oscillations at a radio frequency. - The receiver detects these oscillations and transforms them into sounds or images, IF it is close enough to capture the signal. - When two transmitters use the same frequency, they may interfere.

-Moreover, the introduction of new services, such as data communication (internet, e-mail) and video-conferencing cause shortage of capacity in existing wired networks.
+The introduction of new services, such as data communication (internet, e-mail) and video-conferencing cause shortage of capacity in existing wired networks.